 Samples collected in 2023 and 2024 were cut lengthwise in half, using the NTT Coresaw diamond-bladed saw.
-Each sample consisted of one-half of the split drill core, which was placed in an 8 mm thick, 18" x 24" plastic sample bag labelled with the sample number in black Sharpie® and a sample tag affixed to the outside of the plastic bag via a chemical seal.
-The sample tag affixed to the outside of the sample to the core box where the remaining half-core was placed for cataloguing and storage.
+Each sample consisted of one-half of the split drill core, which was placed in an 8 mm thick, 18" x 24" plastic sample bag labeled with the sample number in black Sharpie® and a sample tag affixed to the outside of the plastic bag via a chemical seal.
+The sample tag affixed to the outside of the sample bag corresponded with the tag stapled to the core box where the remaining half-core was placed for cataloging and storage.
 The plastic sample bags were then placed in large, fold-out plastic bins or super sacks on pallets for transport to the laboratory facility.

-11.1.3 Ionic Leach
+8.1.3 Ionic Leach